melindasusanto/dhsi-project/pages/collections.md

 cloud-fields: collection
 ---

-## Browse Collections

-Use this word cloud visualization to browse collections where these materials are housed today.
+## Explore collections where these materials are housed today.
-Word size is determined by frequency and all words link to a corresponding collection search.